NetApp/FSx-ONTAP-samples-scripts/Ansible/snapmirror_report/README.md

 ```bash
 ansible-playbook generate_report.yaml
 ```
-After a successful run, the report will be saved to the file path specified in the `report_name` variable.
+After a successful run, the report will be stored in the file specified by the `report_name` variable.

 ## Author Information